 PAHM-V 380 Internship in Public and Environmental Affairs (1-6 cr.)
-Requires permission of the instructor.
+P: Consent of instructor.
 Open to interested majors upon approval of the faculty.
 Students are placed with public agencies or governmental units for assignment to a defined task relevant to their educational interests in public affairs.
 Tasks may involve staff work or research.
 Full-time participants may earn up to 6 credit hours.
 May be repeated for credit.
 Course is graded S/F (Satisfactory/Fail).